ANSHAY/projects/README.md

 Designed a system that prevents collision of vehicles by monitoring other vehicles on road relative to the user’s vehicle with the help of multiple sensors mounted on the vehicle.

 ## Thermal Video Stabilization
-To efficiently estimate and correct motion in a thermal video using Harris Corner detector and Lucas Canade Method.
+To efficiently estimate and correct motion in a thermal video using Harris Corner detector and Lucas-Kanade method.

 ## Biometric door locking and unlocking system
 Designed a system to lock and unlock using finger print scanner and microcontroller with the facility of multiple finger print recognitions.